Ways of having chemotherapy

 - The particular drug or drugs you are having

-The 3 most common ways of getting the drugs into your blood are by
+The most common ways of getting the drugs into your body are

 - Taking them as tablets or capsules – orally